 With small class sizes, TIS teachers know each child well.
 High frequency interaction, inquiry, and dialogue drive the learning process as students engage real life issues and learn to question, think critically, and find solutions.
 TIS classrooms are governed by mutual trust, respect, and collaboration.
 TIS teachers work with students to create an atmosphere of wonder, excitement, and discipline.

 Taktse International School is a part of Cambridge Assessment International Examination, a department of University of Cambridge.
 At Taktse, we offer Cambridge Lower Secondary Checkpoint for Grades VI through VIII, Cambridge IGCSE for Grades IX and X, Cambridge AS & A levels for Grades XI & XII.
-These qualifications are recognized and accepted by Association of Indian Universities s it prepares students for life, helping them to develop an informed curiosity and lasting passion for learning.
-Please click on the link to know more about Cambridge Assessment International Education http://www.cambridgeinternational.org
+These qualifications are recognized and accepted by Association of Indian Universities as it prepares students for life, helping them to develop an informed curiosity and lasting passion for learning.
+Please click on the logo above to know more about Cambridge Assessment International Education.

 FOUNTAS AND PINNELL BENCHMARK ASSESSMENT SYSTEM